woltemade/melon-lab/README.md

 **Right now, the Melon.js library is injected with a local link, not through npm (see instructions in Melon.js repo, under Link Dev Build section: https://github.com/melonproject/melon.js)**.

-Go to the above `decentralized-portal` directory, open a terminal and launch the react application:
+Go to the above `ipfs-frontend` directory, open a terminal and launch the react application:

 ```
 npm start